example42/Example42-tutorials/slides/PuppetTutorial/05_Configuration.md

     client # puppet agent -t

-If you have issues with certificates (reinstalled client or other certs related problemes):
+If we have issues with certificates (reinstalled client or other certs related problemes):

 Be sure client and server times are synced